What is an Afro-descendant nose?

 I discuss with the patient their health conditions, assess their breathing, and present in detail the possibilities for improvement that the surgery can provide.
 To help visualise the result, I usually show photos of surgeries I have performed on similar cases.

-In summary, my consultation for ethnic rhinoplasty is thorough and meticulous, evaluating all the details of the nose and considering functional and aesthetic aspects to provide a satisfactory and balanced result.
+In summary, my consultation for ethnic rhinoplasty is thorough and meticulous, evaluating all the details of the nose and considering functional and aesthetic aspects to plan a balanced, identity-preserving result.

 The pre-operative follow-up